ISRAEL IS THE CHURCH

 Israel, the Church, the called-out people, continued with Isaac and Jacob—not because they were born of the flesh of Abraham and Sarah but because the Spirit of prophecy, the holy anointing of God, rested on them.

-Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall thy seed be called.
-That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
+That is, those who are the children of the flesh, these are not the children of God; but the children of the promise are counted as the seed.
 (Romans 9:7,8)

 The anointing of Christ, of the olive tree of God, rested on the sons of Jacob.
 After Jacob wrestled successfully with the angel the name Israel was given to him and his descendants.
 Israel means “he struggles with God.”
 Every true Christian is Israel.
 He or she struggles with God.